 - Go to any websites where you have stored your personal information or payment data and delete the info.

 - If you don't have identity theft protection, get it.

 - Monitor your credit report to watch for suspicious activity.
 Check out our guide to the free credit report services.

 You can also file a complaint with the Federal Trade Commission.
 While it's unlikely they'll hunt down the perpetrator, your complaint helps the Federal Trade Commission in tracking types and incidences of fraud and abuse.

 Overall, Internet Privacy is a huge deal in the Internet age.
 As you've seen in this article, however, there are plenty of steps you can take to surf the web without worrying about marketers, strangers, criminals, and the government accessing you and your family's private information.

-Now that you know how to maintain Internet Safety, you should also look into the best Internet providers in your area and the best Internet providers of the year to make sure you're operating on a secure network.
+Now that you know how to maintain internet safety, you should also look into the best Internet providers in your area to make sure you're operating on a secure network.
 You can't be secure enough when you're using personal information like passwords and credit card numbers on the Internet.